CoffeeBrewer64/casio-sploit/FX83GTX/images/physical/Images_Physical.md

 screen\_detatched\_up : Shows the screen (detatched) facing up.
 The connections were forcefully taken off.
 The screen may be scratched.
 There is pen around the screen.

 screen\_detatched\_down : Shows the screen (detatched) facing down.
 The connections were forcefully removed.
 The connection tape (in brown) is damaged and slanted.
 There are scratches on the screen.

+case\_lower\_up : The lower part of the case, facing upwards.
+Very dusty.